|◀ 145 - 156 of 290 ▶|

 Bibliography

 Carol Ann Duffy lives in Manchester, where she is Professor and Creative Director of the Writing School at Manchester Metropolitan University.
-She has written for both children and adults, and her poetry has received many awards, including the Signal Prize for Children's Verse, the Whitbread, Forward and T. S. Eliot Prizes, the PEN Pinter Prize, and the Lannan and E. M. Forster Prize in America.
+She has written for both children and adults, and her poetry has received many awards, including the Signal Prize for Children's Verse, the Whitbread, Forward and T. S. Eliot Prizes, and the Lannan and E. M. Forster Prize in America.
 She was appointed Poet Laureate in 2009.
-Her collections include The World's Wife, Love Poems and Rapture.
-The Bees won the Costa Poetry Award.
+In 2011 The Bees won the Costa Poetry Award, and in 2012 she won the PEN Pinter Prize.
+She was appointed DBE in 2015.

 Item#: